oklog/oklog/README.md

 The forwarder lets you do some neat stuff with DNS lookups, load spreading, and so on.
 Check (TODO) for details.

+Seamless integration with popular cluster managers, like Kubernetes, is high on the priority list.
+Watch this space for drop-in solutions.

 ## Querying